 After spending weeks in Cusco, I felt like I needed a change of scenery.
 Not that I’m not absolutely in love with Cusco but sometimes, the hustle and bustle of the city can get a bit tiring.
 I heard amazing things about the Sacred Valley of the Incas, especially the small town of Pisac.
+That hearsay proved to be true.
 As I hopped off of the colectivo, I could immediately tell that I was going to love Pisac.

-The mountains surrounded the little village on every side.
-The town was extremely walkable with not a square inch of space was wasted.
-Every nook and cranny was home to a beautiful cafe, or a shop selling gorgeous crafts, or just a neat wall to look at.
+Lush, green mountains surrounded the little village on every side.
+The main part of town was extremely walkable with not a square inch of space wasted.
+Every nook and cranny was home to a beautiful cafe, a shop selling gorgeous crafts, or just a neat wall to look at.
 The entire Plaza de Armas of Pisac is one big market that remains the best that I’ve been to in Peru.
-My only regret was that I only brought a small pack with two changes of clothes as I initially planned on staying only a couple of nights.
+My only regret was only bringing a small pack with one change of clothes because I initially planned on staying for just two nights.
 Let’s all be grateful that there was a laundry service right across from my hostel.

 I checked out of my hostel in Cusco knowing that I was going to Pisac but not having any idea whatsoever how to get there.
 Worst case scenario, I would pay the 60 soles for a private taxi all the way to Pisac.
 But hey, the weather was nice and I figured walking around Cusco and asking around wouldn’t be the worst idea.
 I eventually found out that the colectivos leave from Calle Puputi pretty frequently.

 I also walked by a terminal terrestre that passed through Pisac.
 However, after waiting a few minutes and still being the only one on that bus, I decided to carry on to Calle Puputi.
 Or Calle Pupi as my gringa friend told me when she tried to text me directions.
 No wonder I couldn’t find it on the map, hey.